 How many people do you need?

-At least four people should play, but White Elephant works best with a minimum of six people.
-The more people that play, the longer the game will take -- so if you're hosting a party of 20 or more people, this game might not be the best to play.
+At least four people should play, but white elephant works best with six or more.
+Beware: The more people that play, the longer the game will last.

 Does the game have any limits?

-White elephant can go on and on, so it's best to institute some sort of limits -- a present can only be "stolen" three times, for example, or a person can only have something stolen from them a maximum of three times.
-You also can limit how many times people can steal from one another during one turn.
+White elephant can go on and on, so it's best to have some sort of limits—a present can only be "stolen" three times, for example, or a person can only have something stolen from them a maximum of three times.
 Some variations also allow the person who drew number "one" to be the final person to choose a present after everyone else is finished.
-The rules and limits are up to you and party attendees -- just make sure to define them all before the game begins.
+The white elephant gift exchange rules and limits are up to you and party attendees—just make sure to define them all before the game begins.

 How does someone win?

-White elephant is a game where everyone wins because each person ends up with a present -- and the party itself is a gift of fun.
+White elephant is a game where everyone wins; each person ends up with a present.
+Plus, the game itself is fun.
+What's a better gift than laughter?

 Try these fun white elephant game variations: